jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2c-article-1.md

-+++
+---
-title=  "Variable Land Taxes"
+title: "Variable Land Taxes"
+heading: "Chapter 2 Part 2c"
+date: 2020-12-27
+image: "/covers/wn.jpg"
-heading=  "Part 2, Article 1-Taxes on Land Rent" description=  "The cost of levying a variable land-tax would be greater than levying a fixed land-tax" date=  2015-01-27 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2b-article-1" linkbtext=  "Part 2b" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2d-article-1" linkftext=  "Part 2d" icon=  "/icons/smith.png"
+description: "The cost of levying a variable land-tax would be greater than levying a fixed land-tax"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="46" >}} The cost of levying a variable land-tax would be greater than levying a fixed land-tax.